lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ~~~~~~~~~~~
 {: #fig-flowchart-spo-low-level title="Processing steps for EDHOC message_2 and message_3" artwork-align="center"}

+## Side Processing in the EDHOC and OSCORE Profile of ACE ## {#sec-message-side-processing-ace-prof}

+This section describes methods to perform special handling of incoming EDHOC messages in particular situations.

+### EDHOC and OSCORE Profile of ACE

+{{sec-trust-models-ace-prof}} discusses the case where two EDHOC peer use the ACE framework {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

+In particular, {{sec-trust-models-ace-prof}} considers a PEER_C that, when running EDHOC with PEER_RS, uses a dedicated EDHOC EAD item for uploading at PEER_RS an ACE Access Token, which in turn includes its own public authentication credential AUTH_CRED_C.

+Also as noted in {{sec-trust-models-ace-prof}}, this practically builds on PEER_RS supporting the trust policy "LEARNING" (see {{sec-trust-models}}), at least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question.

+* Editor's note: TODO

+  PEER_RS might have reasons to enforce the trust policy "NO_LEARNING" anyway.
+In that case, unless PEER_RS already stores AUTH_CRED_C, the upload of the Access Token by means of the EAD item has to fail, and consequently the EDHOC session is aborted.

+  Explain how the SPO can practically ensure that to be the outcome.

+* Editor's note: TODO

+  AUTH_CRED_C is always specified (by value or by reference) in ID_CRED_R (ID_CRED_I) of EDHOC message_2 (EDHOC message_3).

+  AUTH_CRED_C can also be specified (by value or by reference) within an Access Token, which is conveyed by an EDHOC EAD item in an EDHOC message that PEER_C sends to PEER_RS.
+The details also depend on the two EDHOC peers using either the EDHOC forward message flow or the EDHOC reverse message flow (see {{Section A.2 of RFC9528}}).

+  When such an Access Token is uploaded by means of an EDHOC EAD item, PEER_RS has to perform consistency checks between the AUTH_CRED_C specified in ID_CRED_R or ID_CRED_I, and the AUTH_CRED_C specified within the Access Token.

+  Explain when PEER_RS becomes able to perform the consistency check, for the different cases, depending on using the EDHOC forward message flow or the EDHOC reverse message flow, and on the specific EDHOC message including the EAD item that conveys the Access Token including AUTH_CRED_C.

+  In the end, some of this content might better fit in {{I-D.ietf-ace-edhoc-oscore-profile}}, while this document can keep only implementation-specific details.

 # Using EDHOC over CoAP with Block-Wise # {#sec-block-wise}

 {{Section A.2 of RFC9528}} specifies how to transfer EDHOC over CoAP {{RFC7252}}.
 In such a case, the EDHOC messages (possibly prepended by an EDHOC connection identifier) are transported in the payload of CoAP requests and responses, according to the EDHOC forward message flow or the EDHOC reverse message flow.
 Furthermore, {{Section A.1 of RFC9528}} specifies how to derive an OSCORE Security Context {{RFC8613}} from an EDHOC session.